Covid-19 Student Guidelines

 Think carefully about reducing all opportunities for infection and read the University Coronavirus guidance for further information on how you can manage your time in Cambridge as safely as possible.

-Please follow government advice about staying alert and safe.
 While living in College you are sharing a space with others who are in vulnerable categories including Fellows who are over 70, and fellow students and staff with underlying health issues.
 We expect you to behave appropriately.
-Please maintain a distance of two metres from others and do not gather in groups of more than six.
-In some areas, there is a one-way system in place and there are booking systems for many activities.
+Please maintain a distance of at least two metres from others not in your household or support bubble.
+In some areas of College and when sharing a space, such as the Buttery, face coverings will be required until seated.
 Please have your College card on you at all times as you may be asked to produce it to confirm that you are a member of St John's.
 Do respect these requirements and look out for changes in the guidelines which will occur from time to time.

 Wearing a face covering